 Rethink – That people don’t get bored

 There are many ways to make a website interactive and enjoyable for the user.
-Rethink, honoring its namesake, created a page where each person from their team looks like a plastic figurine doing crazy poses.
+Rethink, honoring its namesake, created a meet the team page where each person from their team looks like a plastic figurine doing crazy poses.

 Mimosa Agency – A brilliant design

-This agency from Berlin focused all their creativity on the faces of the individuals who make up their team.
-The team page of this creative consulting agency is not excessively striking at the top, but brings a surprise pop of neon upon reaching the biographies of the employees.
+This agency from Berlin focused all their creativity on the faces of their team members.
+The meet the team page of this creative consulting agency is not excessively striking at the top, but brings a surprise pop of neon upon reaching the biographies of the employees.

 Amazee Labs – Betting on the traditional

-This collection of photos, as if it were an academic album, is an effective way to present each employee.
-The secret of the Amazee Labs team page is in the order that they manage to locate their elements and how they quickly make clear what position each worker occupies.
+This collection of photos, as if it were an academic album, is an effective way to present each team member.
+The secret of the Amazee Labs meet the team page is in the order that they manage to locate their elements and how they quickly make clear what position each worker occupies.

 Salted Stone – Spontaneity is the key

 Salted Stone’s company’s website maintains a design according to what they offer; however, this has not prevented to place many high-resolution images where you see the team working as they enjoy what they do.